mdasheef99/booktalks-buddy/docs/book_nomination_system_spec.md

 #### 4.1.2 Searching and Nominating Books
 - "Nominate a Book" button at top of nominations list
+- Dedicated nomination page with tabbed interface
-- Search interface with results from Google Books API
+- Search tab with results from Google Books API
+- Preview tab for reviewing book details before nomination
-- Book cards showing cover, title, author
+- Book cards showing cover, title, author, and description
-- "Nominate" button on each result
-- Confirmation step before finalizing nomination
+- Responsive design for all screen sizes
+- Comprehensive error handling and loading states

 #### 4.1.3 Viewing Nominations
-- List of all active nominations for the club
+- List and grid view options for nominations
-- Each nomination shows book details, nominator, and like count
+- Each nomination shows book cover, title, author, description, nominator, and like count
+- Status indicators for active, selected, and archived nominations
-- Sorting options (most liked, newest, alphabetical)
+- Sorting options (most liked, newest)
-- Pagination for clubs with many nominations
+- Filtering options by status (active, selected, archived, all)
+- Responsive layout that adapts to different screen sizes
+- Staggered animation for smooth loading experience

 #### 4.1.4 Liking/Unliking Nominations
-- Like button on each nomination card
+- Like button on each nomination card with count indicator
-- Visual indication of nominations the user has already liked
+- Visual indication of nominations the user has already liked (color change)
+- Loading state during like/unlike operation
 - Real-time update of like count when clicked
+- Optimistic UI updates for better user experience
+- Touch-friendly hit areas for mobile users

 ### 4.2 Club Administrators